A Quick Guide to Noopept

 However - as it is nearly impossible to buy it from a reputable company in the UK, the quality of the product may be lower than expected and should be taken into account.

-Users who microdose typically consume 5-10mg of Noopept over the day, and some report that this has a significantly better effect than simply taking more.
+Users who microdose, typically consume 5-10mg of Noopept over the day, and some report that this has a significantly better effect than taking a larger dose.

-In summary, Noopept works by creating the proteins your brain needs to grow and repair its neurones.
+In summary, Noopept works by creating the proteins your brain needs for growing and repairing its neurones.
 It also works by increasing the uptake of acetylcholine in your brain.

-Noopept sits in a legal grey area in the UK, but you should be OK importing it in small quantities for personal use.
+Noopept sits in a legal grey area in the UK, but you should be fine importing it in small quantities for personal use.
 UK doctors never prescribe it.

-Because of the risk of side-effects, and the legal grey-area Noopept puts you in, we recommend using a natural brain food supplement instead, such as BrainZyme.
+Because of the risk of side-effects, and the legal grey-area Noopept puts you in, we recommend using natural brain food supplements as an alternative to Noopept.